 A Guide to Psychology and its Practice.
-Click on the image to go to a general Introduction with a complete Subject Index to this entire website.
+Click on the

-Directions
+Following Directions

-Well, surprise, there aren’t any more questions here, but if you clicked on the “Continue” button to find out if there were more questions before you entered any information on the previous page, then it shows that you followed directions and were careful to attempt to “read everything before doing anything,” as Question 1 instructed.
+Well, surprise, there aren’t any more questions here, but if you clicked on the “Next page” button to find out if there were more questions before you entered any information on the previous page, then it shows that you followed directions and were careful to attempt to “read everything before doing anything,” as Question 1 instructed.
 So congratulations!
 You passed!

 I created this test myself, but it is based on a somewhat similar test one of my teachers gave us in junior high school.
 (A paper version more similar to that original test can be found through the link below.)
-I failed it back then.
+I failed that test back then.
 But I have remembered the lesson ever since.

-Now, even if you initially failed the test, if you have patiently read my explanation here and have gained some wisdom from it, then, ultimately, you have passed a test.
+Nevertheless, even if you initially failed the test, if you have patiently read my explanation here and have gained some wisdom from it, then, ultimately, you have passed a test.
 Thankfully, we can learn even from our mistakes.[1]
 After all, this is what most characterizes a real psychological test: an encounter with the unexpected that reveals more about ourselves than logic and reason can tell us.

 ___________